 - A communication connector (Slack, email, Teams) to notify the team

 Authorize each one once — it's an OAuth flow, not a config file.
 If an app you need isn't listed, check for a generic webhook or HTTP action.
 Most platforms include one as an escape hatch.
-The goal at this step is just coverage: confirm every tool the agent needs is reachable before you start wiring the workflow.

 Step 3 — Build the Workflow